-The Tier 2 program was funded beginning in winter 2012-13 using bond financing revenues with up to \$38 million allocated through fiscal year (FY) 2014-15.
-Beyond FY 2014-15, funding will be based on a pay-as-you-go basis.
-The maximum amount that an individual project may receive of the initial \$38 million in Tier 2 funding is capped at \$5 million per project.
+The Tier 2 program will be funded beginning in winter 2012-13 using bond financing revenues with up to \$38 million allocated through FY 2014-15.
+Beyond 2014-15, funding will be based on a pay-as-you-go basis.
+The maximum amount that an individual project may receive of the initial \$38 million in Tier 2 funding is capped at \$5 million per project phase.
+Projects must receive a minimum evaluation score of 70 out of 100 to receive grant funds.

-For the second Tier 2 call, approximately\$24.7 million is expected to be available.
-Applicants may request allocation of funds in either FY 2013-14 or FY 2014-15.
-Depending on the outcome of the first two Tier 2 calls, there may be a third call if there are residual funds available after the first two calls.
+The first Tier 2 call for projects is expected to be issued in spring 2012 with a total amount of \$13.3 million.
+Jurisdictions may request allocation of funds to be in either FY 2012-13 or FY 2013-14.
+The second Tier 2 call of \$24.7 million is expected in FY 2013-14 and jurisdictions may request allocation of funds in either FY 2013-14 or FY 2014-15.
+Depending on the outcome of the first two Tier 2 calls for projects, there may be a third call if there are residual funds available after the first two calls.

-FY 2013-14 Tier 2 Implementation Timeline
+FY 2012-13 Tier 2 Implementation Timeline

-The Tier 2 call will be open for 90 days.
-The FY 2013-14 Tier 2 applications must be received by OCTA no later than 5:00 PM, September 20, 2013.
-OCTA is seeking applications for projects, which can be awarded no later than June 30, 2014 for the FY 2013-14 funding cycle, or by June 30, 2015 for the FY 2014-15 funding cycle.
+The Tier 2 call for projects will be open for 90 days.
+The FY 2012-13 Tier 2 applications must be received by OCTA no later than 5:00 PM, September 4, 2012.
+OCTA is seeking applications for projects, which can be awarded no later than June 30, 2013 for the FY 2012-13 funding cycle, or by June 30, 2014 for the FY 2013-14 funding cycle.
 Projects that do not obligate funds by the dates/cycles listed above will not be considered.
 Funds allocated by OCTA for each awarded project will be available on July 1st of that funding cycle year.

 After the Tier 2 applications are reviewed by OCTA, an advisory panel will review and rank projects.
-Following review and recommendation by the Environmental Cleanup Allocation Committee (ECAC), a recommended priority list of projects will be forwarded to the OCTA Board for approval.
-Funds allocated for projects are final once approved by the OCTA Board of Directors (Board).
+Following review and recommendation by the ECAC, a recommended priority list of projects will be forwarded to the OCTA Board for approval.
+Funds allocated for projects are final once approved by the OCTA Board.
 No additional funds will be allocated to the project.
 Grantees are responsible for any costs exceeding the allocated amount.

-For the Tier 2 Grant Program, a minimum local match of 50 percent of the total eligible project cost is required.
+For the Tier 2 Grant Program, a minimum local match of fifty (50) percent of the project phase cost is required.
 These matching funds can be provided by cash contributions or in-kind services.
-Expenditures that are ineligible for grant funding cannot be used as matching funds.
-Construction management and project management cannot exceed 15 percent of eligible construction costs.
+Construction management and project management cannot exceed 15% of construction costs.
 Previously completed phases of a project may not be attributed to the match.
 Prior expenditures cannot be used as matching funds.
 In-kind services can include salaries and benefits for employees who work directly on the project.
 In-kind services for O&M cannot be pledged as a match.

-Potential to reduce matching funds up to 30 percent
+Potential to reduce matching funds up to 25%

-- Project readiness (i.e., environmental [5 percent], design [5 percent] or right-of-way (ROW) acquisition (5 percent) - up to 15 percent reduction Note: 5 percent match reduction for ROW acquisition cannot be claimed if no ROW acquisition is required for the project. - O&M commitment beyond ten years: Five years above commitment for a total of 15 years (10 percent reduction) or ten years above commitment for a total of 20 years (15 percent reduction)
+Project readiness (i.e., environmental [5%], design [5%] or right of way acquisition [5%]) - up to 15% reduction

+O&M commitment beyond 10 years: Five years above commitment for a total of 15 years (5% reduction) and ten years above commitment for a total of 20 years (10% reduction) - up to 10% reduction